 Public policy is a call to service that requires commitment, compassion, creativity, courage and a passion to help shape the world and make it better.
-The LBJ School, a top 10 public policy school, has a unique combination of spirit, purpose and will that will give you opportunities and show you how to make a difference.
+The LBJ School, ranked No. 7 among graduate public affairs schools in the nation, has a unique combination of spirit, purpose and will that will give you opportunities and show you how to make a difference.

 Why Public Policy at the LBJ School?

 Students come to the LBJ School with a particular course of study in mind.
 They're motivated by exploring paths to justice, equality, improving education, environmental and energy policy and health care.
 They want to impact national security and foreign policy.
 But they all share a drive to delve into problems and find solutions, a desire to lead and an ambition to serve.

 The options within the LBJ School's degree programs allow you to customize your academic experience and focus on how you want to make a difference.
 Both the Master of Public Affairs and the Master of Global Policy Studies programs have dual degree programs and specializations, and through the required Policy Research Projects, students gain access to policymakers to apply to real-world issues what they've learned in the classroom.
 The DC Concentration puts students in the center of the federal policy world with Policy Apprenticeships that put them into the workforce ahead of their counterparts at other nationally ranked public policy schools.

 In 2020, the LBJ School launched its Summer Stretch program, designed to bring the incoming class into the fold and introduce them to the curriculum, faculty and their classmates.
 Learn more about the policy specialties of some of our nationally and internationally recognized faculty and the experiences of some of our students and alumni through these sessions from Summer 2021.